-As of Dec ember 31 Equity for the purpose of the solvency capital requirement 2018 2017 Unaudited and NIS in millions Audited unreviewed Equity for the purpose of the minimum capital requirement 6,438 6,514 Minimum capital requirement (MCR) 1,620 1,692
+As of June 30 As of December 31 Equity for the purpose of the solvency capital requirement 2019 2018

+Unaudited NIS in millions and unreviewed Audited Minimum capital requirement (MCR) 1,632 1,620 Equity for the purpose of the minimum capital requirement 6,297 6,444
-1) The capital requirement applies to Clal Insurance, including the consolidation of Clal Credit Insurance.

-2) In accordance with the provisions during the distribution period, the solvency capital requirement as of December 31, 2018 and 2017 amounts to 70% and 65%, respectively, of the solvency capital requirement which is calculated in accordance with the adjustment of the stock scenario.
+- 1. The capital requirement applies to Clal Insurance, including the consolidation of Clal Credit Insurance. - 2.
+The audit of the solvency ratio calculations was conducted in accordance with International Standard for Assurance Engagements (ISAE) 3400, The Examination of Prospective Financial Information. - 3.
+In accordance with the provisions during the distribution period, the solvency capital requirement as of June 30, 2019 and December 31, 2018 amounts to 70% of the solvency capital requirement calculated according to a stock scenario adjustment.

-3) Subsequent to the reporting date, and until the publication date of the solvency ratio report, recognized Tier 2 capital decreased in the amount of approximately NIS 23 million.
-See also section B below.

-3.2 Principal data from the consolidated statements of financial position (Cont.)